You cannot log in without being assigned a valid TSI role.

 Kevin Chase, Global Product Marketing Manager at TSI, explains, “Monitoring aerosol and particulates for indoor air quality analysis has been an important measure for a long time and is even more so now.
 These particles are way too small to see, so knowing your filtration systems is being as effective as possible to reduce your risk is crucial."

 According to the United States Environmental Protection Agency, “air cleaners, and HVAC filters can help reduce airborne contaminants including viruses in a building or small space” (EPA, 2020).
 Alone, they are not effective in completely preventing transmission, but when paired with other safe practices like mask wearing and social distancing, they can help protect people indoors.
-While dust and particle monitors cannot identify the types of particles that are in the air, using dust and particle monitors and counters can help you determine the concentration of particles—potentially carrying a virus—you are being exposed to.

 So, if you are worried and would like to take extra precautions in protecting yourself, your loved ones, and potentially customers or employees, frequently monitoring dust and particle concentrations in the air you breathe will give you insight into the effectiveness of your air filtration systems and how protected you are by your safety measures.